Owari Kokubun-ji

 The Owari Kokubun-ji (尾張国分寺) is a Buddhist temple located in the Yawase neighborhood of the city of Inazawa, Aichi, Japan.
 The temple belongs to the Myōshin-ji branch of the Rinzai school of Japanese Zen.
 Its main image is a statue of Yakushi Nyōrai.
-It is the modern successor of one of the provincial temples established by Emperor Shōmu during the Nara period (710 – 794) for the purpose of promoting Buddhism as the national religion of Japan and standardising control of Yamato rule over the provinces.
+It is the modern successor of one of the provincial temples established by Emperor Shōmu during the Nara period (710 – 794) for the purpose of promoting Buddhism as the national religion of Japan and standardising control of imperial rule over the provinces.
 The foundation stones of the original temple was designated as a National Historic Site by the Japanese government in 2012.